zaida04/zaida04/README.md

 I'm a High Schooler obsessed with using [`Node.js`] to make cool projects in **TypeScript** and **JavaScript**.
 In addition to that I am also proficent in **Java** and **Python** and using tools like **Docker** for scaling my projects.
 I am currently learning **Rust 🦀** and **C/C++**.

-### You can see my showcased projects by looking at my pinned repos.

 ### Projects I am involved with:
 * [`Discord.js`](https://github.com/discordjs/discord.js), A JavaScript library for the Discord API.
 I have been a long time user of Discord.js and have made a number of contributions to the Library.
 * [`Discord-API-Types`](https://github.com/discordjs/discord-api-types), TypeScript typings for various Discord API versions.